Introduction

 Time Zone and Daylight Saving Observance

-Residents and businesses operating within this western Pennsylvania prefix run on Eastern Time (ET) — the same clock as New York, Washington D.C., and the rest of the East Coast.
-That alignment makes cross-regional scheduling straightforward, with no time-zone arithmetic when booking a meeting or coordinating a broadcast.
+Residents and businesses on this western Pennsylvania prefix run on Eastern Time (ET) — the same clock as New York, Washington D.C., and the rest of the East Coast.
+That alignment keeps cross-regional scheduling simple.
+There is no time-zone math when booking a meeting or coordinating a broadcast.

 The Spring Forward, Fall Back Routine